 You are armed with a checkbook, and a hand mixer is your sword to whip up some breakfast bread.
 You buy the groceries, gather the gift cards, get on the meal train, and send out the texts with the praying hands emoji.
 This is your mission.

 There is something wonderful in this initial phase of burden-bearing, but many times, the urgency fizzles, assumptions are made that someone will get it from here, lives move on, things get a little too messy, the cape becomes heavy, and the glory of helping another slowly fades.

 If we are not careful, that burdensome boulder of another may crush us as well under the weight of our own pride and savior-complex.
 When our desire to help is driven by our desire to be seen, our people-pleasing instinct, or our guilt, we are simply increasing the load.
-Often we picture ourselves at the wheel of the lifeboat looking for people to save, when really God’s told us to be the person who wades in the deep with others, pointing them towards the lifeboat.
+Often we picture ourselves at the wheel of the lifeboat looking for people to save, when really God told us to be the person who wades in the deep with others, pointing them towards the lifeboat.

-If we are not careful, that burdensome boulder of another may crush us as well…
+If we are not careful, that burdensome boulder of another may crush us as well.

-While it is good to feed the mouths, clean the homes, watch the kids, and raise the money, our actions must have the heart and goal of pointing them to our Ultimate Burden Bearer, the man of God who knows our sorrows.
+While it is good to feed the mouths, clean the homes, watch the kids, and raise the money, our actions must have the heart and goal of pointing them to our Ultimate Burden Bearer, the personal God who knows our sorrows.
 He is our Savior who once and for all removed the burden of our sins for those who believe.
 It is because of Christ that I can lay down my cape because he carried my cross.